sebastianfis/Adeept_DarkPaw/README.md

 * ~~**Voice recognition**~~ -> abandoned for now
 * ~~**Sound generation**~~ -> abandoned for now

+## UPDATE 2025-04-26:
+It has been quite some time since I wrote the last update and quite a few things have changed in the meantime :sweat_smile: :

+### Hardware and hardware integration:
+I designed some 3d printed parts to implement the changes I had to do in terms of hardware positioning.
+Check out the 3d planning folder for the models, if you think you can use them.

+### Correct Kinematic model
+I did not have the time for a proper test of the C++ Implementation, yet.
+All I know right now is, that the serial communication works, so the C++ programm on the ESP is running fine, but I have not seen any actual movement from the robot yet.
+Have to do more tests on an isolated part of the setup to bugfix this.

+### AI supported object recognition/tracking
+Using the RASPI 5 and the AI HAT is very cool.
+I can now run the newest yolov11m model on the Hailo with ~18 fps framerate!

+### Robot control Interface website
+While running the detection code locally gave me pretty good framerates, they plumeted to ~ 3 fps, when I was using the Webserver.
+Clearly streaming a MJPEG to a flask server is not the best choice for this task.
+In the end, I was forced to go a completely different route.
+There is a good reason, that both Hailo and Raspi Camera have a good load of GStreamer examples in ther repos.
+Gstreamer is probably one of the best choices, if you want to stream actual video (in contrast to an image sequence) over the web.
+But the python bindings for that are not well documented and the string based pipeline concept can be hard to grasp in the beginning.
+Since Hailo has a repo, where they only use gstreamer instead of Python for the whole chain of captureing an image, runing inference, annotation, and finally displaying/streaming, I gave that implementation a try.
+It turned out to be slower and not as pretty, as the implementation I had before using Raspicam2 and Supervision code, so I quickly gave up on that.
+So the new architecture is the following:

+Raspicam2 -> inference & frame annoation as videosrc -> Gstreamer Pipeline -> WebRTC as videosink -> display on webpage

+Took me a while to get this running, but it finally does!
+Bonus of this: Through WebRTC, asyncio and aiohttp I can also create a VERY responsive data channel for sending measurement data to the control interface and receive comands from it's elements.

 ## UPDATE 2024-12-08:
 It has been quite some time since I wrote the last update and quite a few things have changed in the meantime :sweat_smile: :